Do you need a Vacuum Truck Alternative?

 Oil/Gas/Drilling: Drilling mud pumping and drill cuttings from tanks and waste disposal ponds often need to be cleaned out and removed off-site.

-Fundamentally, the main motivating factor to switch to a self-priming pump unit is to save on costs.
+Fundamentally, the main motivating factor to switch to a self-priming pump unit is to save money.
 By running some quick numbers, you should be able to quickly determine if your company can save money by converting existing systems to a self-priming unit.
 For additional information on self-priming pump units, click here.